ADHD Is a Serious Disorder. Here’s what it feels like to me…

 It’s like a carrot constantly being dangled in front of you and knowing that all you have to do is reach out and grab it but your arms won’t move, they’re stuck at your sides.
 You try as hard as possible to move them but they won’t budge.

-So, year after year you keep trying over and over to move your arms like everyone else does and it still doesn’t work.
-Over time you start to believe at a very deep level that there’s something wrong with you and that you’ll never have the life you want.
+And so you do.
+Day after day, year after year you keep trying over and over to move your arms like they do and it still doesn’t work.
+Over time you start to believe at a very deep level that there’s something wrong with you and that you’ll never be able to move your arms.

 That’s what it’s like having ADHD (and other things that come along with it), having your arms stuck at your side when the use of your arms is what you need most."